 You should keep a record of potential witnesses to your income loss and their contact information, preserve all business documents, and record how much income you have lost.

 These are not the only traps for the unwary lurking in ICBC’s claims process.
 ICBC is a sophisticated corporation with plenty of tricks up its sleeves for avoiding or underpaying meritorious claims.
-The best way to level the playing field is to hire knowledgeable ICBC lawyers like those from the Preszler Law Firm.
+The best way to level the playing field is to hire knowledgeable ICBC lawyers like those from the Preszler Injury Lawyers.

-If you’ve been injured in a car accident, contact Preszler Law Firm today for a free consultation regarding your ICBC claim.
+If you’ve been injured in a car accident, contact Preszler Injury Lawyers today for a free consultation regarding your ICBC claim.